 Staying on the Lizard is new to me.
 I’ve been to other places in Cornwall, and over the years I have discovered great beaches and the perfect cafe for romantic meals or quick bites for kids.
 Landing somewhere new is always a little tricky, fun, but tricky.
 Days can be spent finding the perfect village, cafe or beach.
 On the first day of our holiday we walked out of the barn and across the field, following the small stream down

 Last week we spent on holiday in glorious Cornwall (have I mentioned it before? ahem).
 Anyway, I suppose I should start from the beginning.
 To me a good holiday starts with a great place to stay.
 A home from home, somewhere after a days adventuring you come back to and it’s comfortable, beautiful and loved.
+Lou ArchellLou Archell, a writer, photographer, stylist and founder of Littlegreenshed.
+A UK lifestyle & travel blog Lou is also a busy mum of two

 This evening I am sadly packing my bags to return home.
 We have loved Cornwall so much!
 Hedgerows, woodlands and even sand dunes are covered with bluebells, cowparsley and red campion.
 Everywhere I look, these beautiful spring flowers are nodding their pretty heads.
 Whilst the Helford river, the beaches and shores have delighted our need for the sea.
 Boat rides, crabbing, sand castles and paddling.
 The Lizard has weaved a magical spell over us.
 Cornwall you have excelled yourself.